 The purpose of the Safe Child Policy is to ensure the safety and well-being of children in the Library, and to maintain an atmosphere of constructive library use throughout the building.

 A. Responsibility for the welfare and behavior of children using the Library rests with the parent, guardian or responsible caregiver.
 Though staff will respond with care and concern, they cannot assume responsibility for children’s safety and comfort when they are unattended.
 The Library defines “unattended children” as those who are under the age of eight (8) years who are without close supervision even though a parent, guardian or responsible caregiver may be in the building.
+The Library defines “responsible caregiver” as a person twelve (12) years of age or older who acknowledges responsibility for the child(ren).

 B. Supervision of children: